SaphireVert/saphirevert/README.md

 <!-- <a href="https://www.docker.com/" title="Adafruit"><img src="images/adafruit.svg" height="50px" /></a>
 <a href="https://www.docker.com/" title="Docker"><img src="https://cdn.jsdelivr.net/npm/simple-icons@6.19.0/icons/gitlab.svg" height="50px" /></a> -->

+# $ Fun fact

+Did you know that in some cases a sapphire can be green ?
+This is due to the presence of iron in it.

 ## Contact me :

 <a href="mailto:saaphirevert" > </a>